You call it a “status meeting.” Your team hears “come prepared to defend your work.”

 When This Breaks Down

-If leadership is too busy to actually help: Teams raise obstacles and nothing changes.
-The message: “This is called a support meeting, but we’re not actually going to support you.”
+If leadership is too busy to actually help, teams raise obstacles and nothing changes.
+The message becomes: “This is called a support meeting, but we’re not actually going to support you.”
 The framing becomes cynical.

 Conclusion

-Renaming status meetings to support meetings is a simple change that can shift the entire dynamic of how leadership and teams interact.
-But it only works when the actual behavior matches the frame.
+Renaming status meetings to support meetings is a simple change that can shift the entire dynamic of how leadership and teams interact, but only when the actual behavior matches it.